 While a member of the United Way of Santa Barbara County Board of Directors in the late 1970s, Earl proposed the establishment of a planned giving program.
 A seasoned participant in almost every phase of United Way's organization, Earl's enthusiasm, interest and dedication were clear.
-Earl brought yet another critical resource to United Way - Earl was also an expert on the tax economics of charitable giving and long range financial planning, having authored the first Tax Economics of Charitable Gifts publication ever produced by Arthur Andersen.
+Earl brought yet another critical resource to United Way Earl was also an expert on the tax economics of charitable giving and long range financial planning, having authored the first Tax Economics of Charitable Gifts publication ever produced by Arthur Andersen.

 Earl became the founding planned giving/endowment committee chair.
-Earl was our dream volunteer leader, selflessly committing his time and his talent to the establishment and development of the planned giving program.
+Earl was the dream volunteer leader, selflessly committing his time and his talent to the establishment and development of the planned giving program.
 The current United Way of Santa Barbara County planned giving program is the direct result of volunteer extraordinaire, Earl Damitz.

 Earl and Merrilyn are three time Heritage Club donors, having committed gifts both personally and through Damitz, Brooks, Nightingale,Turner & Morrisset.
 In lieu of flowers, the family requests that gifts be made in memory of Earl to the United Way of Santa Barbara County Endowment, which Earl spearheaded in the 1970s.